Rajnish23/TO-DO-MVVM/README.md

 Before going through this MVVM Project
 * Should be familiar with MVVM Architecture
 * Have a knowledge of RoomDatabase
-* Two Way binding
-* Mockito for Unit Testing
+* Basics of Mockito for Unit Testing

 ## Structure of Code
 * Data - Implements LocalData Source, DAO, RoomDatabase and Repository